johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-07-10-azure-devops-api-build-validations/index.md

 hide_table_of_contents: false
 ---

 Build validations are a great way to protect your branches in Azure DevOps.
 It's possible to use the Azure DevOps API to acquire the build validations a project uses.
-This post shows you how using CURL and the Node.js API.
+This post shows you how using curl and the Node.js API.

 ![title image reading "Get Build Validations with the Azure DevOps API" with Azure Pipelines and Azure DevOps logo](title-image.png)